kokkos/kokkos-core-wiki/HierarchicalParallelism.md

 ### 8.4.2 Vector loops

-At the innermost level of nesting parallel loops in a kernel is comprised of the _vector_-loop.
-Vector level parallelism works identical to the team level loops using the execution policy `ThreadVectorRange`.
+The innermost level of nesting parallel loops in a kernel is comprised of the _vector_-loop.
+Vector level parallelism works identically to the team level loops using the execution policy `ThreadVectorRange`.
 In contrast to the team-level, there is no legal way to exploit the vector level outside of a parallel pattern using the `ThreadVectorRange`.
 However one can use such a parallel construct in- and outside- of a `TeamThreadRange` parallel operation.

     using Kokkos::parallel_reduce;
     using Kokkos::TeamPolicy;